pensjonatus/flash-fiction/blog/everything-is-fine-in-general.md

 ---
-title: 'Everything Is Fine, In General'
+title: Everything Is Fine, In General
 date: '2015-05-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "He is not a burglar _per se_," I said, "I mean, he did break in, but he did not